 New Low-Floor Light Rail Trains Enter Final Testing Phase

-The Burn-in testing phase is conducted systemwide on the Gold, Green, and Blue Lines, Monday through Friday, between 8 p.m. and 4 a.m.
-This schedule is designed to minimize any impact on light rail service.
+SacRT began the “burn-in” testing phase on December 7, 2023.
+Testing is being conducted systemwide on the Blue, Green, and Gold Lines from 8 p.m. to 4 a.m., Monday through Friday.
+This schedule is designed to minimize any impact on regular light rail service.

-Burn-in Testing is expected to take approximately two weeks per train.
-This thorough process allows SacRT staff to identify and address any issues before the trains are approved for service.
+The burn-in testing is expected to take approximately two weeks per train.
+This thorough process allows SacRT staff to identify and address any issues before the trains are approved for passenger service.

 The new low-floor vehicles will provide easier access at every doorway, a spacious seating design, and large windows for better light and views.
 They feature improved accessibility with wider aisles.
 The new low-floor vehicles will increase overall operational flexibility by providing more access to passengers with disabilities.